 - Parents informed.

 - Pupil withdrawn from social contact at lunch/break times.

 - Exclusion from lessons.

 - Temporary exclusion.

 - Permanent exclusion.

-The school will endeavour to maintain counselling even when sanctions have been applied.
+The Academy will endeavour to maintain counselling, using the young person's preferred method of communication and engagement, even when sanctions have been applied.

 ANTI-BULLYING STRATEGIES